dhigley6/PAX2/README.md

 # Deconvolution of PAX data

 Deconvolution of PAX data and simulations, as described in
-D. J. Higley, H. Ogasawara, S. Zohar and G. L. Dakovski, "Using Photoelectron Spectroscopy to Measure Resonant Inelastic X-Ray Scattering: A Computational Investigation" (in manuscript)
+D. J. Higley, H. Ogasawara, S. Zohar and G. L. Dakovski, "Using Photoelectron Spectroscopy to Measure Resonant Inelastic X-Ray Scattering: A Computational Investigation" (under review, arxiv version: https://arxiv.org/abs/2006.10914)

 ## Installation